maevadevs/Whats-In-The-News/readme.md

 - `section` - The section category of the news article (For some)
 - `publication` - The publisher of the news article

-The articles from this dataset mostly span from 2013 to early 2020
+The articles from this dataset mostly span from 2013 to early 2020.
+However, after applying the preliminaries data cleaning, we end up with a range of 2016-2020.